NancokPS2/Extra-Tech/README.md

+# Status: Working with minor defects
+The mod works as do all of the items it adds, however the armors it adds currently lack any encumbrance due to errors still to be solved.

 # Extra-Tech
 Adds some futuristic items that use the magic item system.
 Working as of 0.E-7938
 ### Currenty there is no way to acquire any of the things of the mod without debug mode, natural spawning coming soon.